kevinsogo/compgen/docs_src/TUTORIAL.md

 1. You read a contestant's solution and come up with a test case.

-2. The test case is checked if it matches the input format the problem by a program called the *validator*.
+2. The test case is checked if it matches the input format for the problem by a program called the *validator*.

 3. The contestant's solution is run on this test case, and its output is compared to the model solution by the checker.